How Fish Control Fire with Astaxanthin

 To thrive, eukaryotes needed much more powerful antioxidants and started to make carotenoids (3) to counter ROS production.

-It took 1.8 Billion years for single cell Eukaryotes to make the "perfect" antioxidant, astaxanthin.
+It took 1.8 Billion years for single cell Eukaryotes to make astaxanthin.

 Astaxanthin solved several problems.
 It provided rigidity and strength to the cell and mitochondria wall.
 It protected the cell from viruses and bacteria.
 Astaxanthin prevented ROS from attacking the mitochondria and cell DNA.
 It also protected other metals, minerals and acids from being oxidized by ROS freeing them up for other essential metabolic molecular functions.